julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

   1. Participants:
       * Distribution of the lengths of all boats that entered.
-      * Maps of all of the cities the boats are from.
+      * Where the boats are from.

   2. Time:
       * Frequency distribution of hook-ups by hour overall and by species